 Named after the beautiful Italian coastal town, it’s no wonder most people consider Sorrento to be the highlight of the Mornington Peninsula.
 Characterised by heritage limestone buildings set above crystal blue ocean, this historic village will transport you to the Southern Mediterranean despite being located just 90 minutes from Melbourne.

 Sorrento Pier welcomes ferry passengers from Queenscliff several times a day, eager to enjoy the Peninsula’s calm waters after leaving behind the rugged coastline of the Great Ocean Road.
-Throughout the year, tourists and locals alike flock to Sorrento’s main street for great food, art, history and shopping.
+Throughout the year, tourists and locals alike flock to Sorrento’s main street for great food, coffee, art, history and shopping.

 Sorrento’s Best Cafés, Restaurants and Delis